-One of the big downsides to tube amps for many is that you don’t really realize any benefits of paying the premium that comes with these models until you can push them into overdrive and hear that lovely, organic breakup, and for bedroom players, it’s rarely possible to do this.
-This is one of the reasons we really loved playing the Blackstar 1 Watt Tube Head!
+One of the big downsides to tube amps for many is that you don’t realize any real benefits by paying the premium that comes with these models until you can push them into overdrive and hear that lovely, organic breakup.
+For bedroom players, it’s rarely possible to do this.
+This is one of the reasons we really loved playing the Blackstar 1-Watt Tube Head!

 With just 1 watt of power from a single 12AX7 preamp tube and a 12AU7 power amp tube, we were able to get creamy cleans and big British crunch, all without disturbing the neighbors.
-It’s a 2 channel model, with channel selections made via the OD select button.
+It’s a 2-channel model, with channel selections made via the OD select button.
 As for the rest of the controls, it features a volume dial, gain, reverb, and ISF EQ.
-There are 4 additional voicings that can be accessed by the Voice switches, too.
+There are 4 additional voicings that can be accessed by the Voice switches.

-As we tested the dry signal, we did quickly learn the limitations of such a low powered amp.
+As we tested the dry signal, we did quickly learn the limitations of such a low-powered amp.
 There was very little headroom, and we found that the tube breakup came somewhere around 40% volume.
-Not only that, but the cleans we did get were more creamy than they were glassy – not a problem if that’s your preferred sound, but if you need bell like clarity, this amp might not be for you.
+Not only that, but the cleans we did get were more creamy than glassy.
+Not a problem if that’s your preferred sound, but if you need bell-like clarity, this amp might not be for you.

-With the pedal board attached we did find that we lost a lot of the pedals’ inherent character.
-The breakup from the amp was great on its own, but we found it difficult to manage together with the FX, and this resulted in a noticeable loss of clarity, especially with the reverb and chorus pedals.
+With the pedal board attached, we did find that we lost a lot of the pedals’ inherent character.
+The breakup from the amp was great on its own, but we found it difficult to manage together with the FX, resulting in a noticeable loss of clarity, especially with the reverb and chorus pedals.